isomerpages/nlb-biblioasia/articles-archive/features/_posts/2014-01-01-post-from-here-to-eternity-archiving-and-immortality.md

 <br/>
 <img src="/images/vol-9-issue-4/enternity/Farquhar_Raffles_re.jpg">
-Selected pages from Sir Stamford Raffles' original instructions to Sir William Farquhar for the development of Singapore Town, 25 June 1819.[^1] Courtesy of National Archives of Singapore.
+<span style="font-size:1rem; line-height:1.5;">Selected pages from Sir Stamford Raffles' original instructions to Sir William Farquhar for the development of Singapore Town, 25 June 1819.[^1] Courtesy of National Archives of Singapore.</span>

 Immortality — the idea of living eternally, never aging, dying or being forgotten — has captivated mankind throughout history.
 Humans — as sentient beings gifted with intellect, self-awareness and creativity, capable of love and the capacity to conceive and perceive infinity, yet bound by mortal bodies which invariably age and die — have always sought an escape from this inevitable fate.